prep/wasmexec/README.md

 wasmexec is runtime-agnostic implementation of Go's [wasm_exec.js](https://github.com/golang/go/blob/master/misc/wasm/wasm_exec.js) in Go.
 It currently has import hooks for [wasmer](wasmerexec/), [wasmtime](wasmtimexec/) and [wazero](wazeroexec/).
 Each runtime-dedicated package has its own example of an implementation that can run any of the [examples](examples/).

 ## 1. Minimum implementation
-The `wasmexec.New()` function requires an [Instance](intance.go) interface that describes the minimum implementation of a stateful host _instance_ of the Go Wasm module.

-Simply put: whenever you instantiate a Go Wasm module, you need to wrap that up into a custom structure that implements at least this interface.
+When a Go Wasm module is instantiated, it needs to be wrapped up in a structure that implements the minimum set of methods in order to run. `wasmexec.New()` accepts the [Instance](instance.go) interface.

 ```go
 type Instance interface {